PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 ## Field Operators

 The next step is to talk about the concept of a **field operator**.
 This is a bit harder to define.
 What I picture as a field operator is simply a map that takes a manifold and assigns an operator to its every point.
-Obviously this is quantum mechanics so it doesn’t work.
+Obviously, this is quantum mechanics so it doesn’t work.
 But why?

 The central object of quantum mechanics is not really the value of the field itself, but rather expectation values of stuff.
 We don’t care about what happens at a particular point, we always care about what happens on average in a region (that could be arbitrarily small).
 By restricting ourselves to thinking about functions we are loosing the ability to talk about regions.
 Perhaps some functions are not ingerable in some regions, or perhaps some information about a region could not be expressed in terms of functions.
 That’s why we create distributions.
 So we are going to use those to define our field operators.